Glossary of billing terms

-The classification assigned to a patient account by a health care provider, reflecting expected method of payment (e.g., self-pay, Blue Cross, Medicaid, Commercial insurance, etc)
+The classification assigned to a patient account by a healthcare provider, reflecting expected method of payment (e.g., self-pay, Blue Cross, Medicaid, Commercial insurance, etc.)

-The patient is not covered by the insurance, the insurance does not cover certain treatments, the patient's insurance has expired, and/or the hospital stay was not approved.
+The patient is not covered by the insurance, the insurance does not cover certain treatments, the patient’s insurance has expired and/or the hospital stay was not approved.

-The identification number, control number, or code assigned by the carrier or plan administrator to identify the group under which an individual is covered.
+The identification number, control number or code assigned by the carrier or plan administrator to identify the group under which an individual is covered.

-Patient billing within an entire admission.
+Insurance billing during an admission.